Emsley1d/3GT-ThreeGoodThings/README.md

 - Checked my register view and I must have accidently deleted "user = form.save()" from it.
 I created a couple of new users and managed to succesfully log in with them.
 I checked Django Admin and all had been saved.

 #

+5. When attempting to send a password reset email to a registered address I receive error: "SMTPAuthenticationError at /main_app/password_reset/" with Exception Value of: (535, b'5.7.8 Username and Password not accepted.
+Learn more at\n5.7.8  https://support.google.com/mail/?p=BadCredentials r5-20020adfdc85000000b002f985eee030sm3934022wrj.84 - gsmtp')

+- Double checked password/address was correct for 3gtproject@gmail.com; then changed password for account and updated in VS Code.
+- Double checked SMTP server and port number were correct.
+- IMAP updated to allowed in gmail settings.
+- Online suggestion point to turning "Less secure app access" on in the associated Gmail account however this option is now obsolete.
+- Suggestions to then create an "App password" in Gmail but again this would appear to be obsolete.
+- Amended EMAIL_BACKEND from 'django.core.mail.backends.smtp.EmailBackend' to 'django.core.mail.backends.console.EmailBackend' and 'sent' email now appears in the Terminal (SCREENSHOT)
+- Decided to use AWS, signed up for account, created a user and added "AmazonSESFullAccess" permission to user.
+Generated access key and secret access key.
+Verified 3gtproject@gmail.com with AWS.
+- Didn't realise that with AWS you can only send emails to addresses that have also been verified.
+Verfieid my personal email address; realised 3gtproject@gmail.com and my own email address were verified on "us-east-1" so amended "AWS_SES_REGION_NAME/ENDPOINT" to "us-east-1" as opposed to "us-east-2" and then I succesfully sent a password reset email from 3gtproject@gmail.com to my personal email address.

+SOLUTION:
+- Swapped from GMAIL to AWS and updated all necessary settings in settings.py.
+Verified the "DEFAULT_FROM_EMAIL" address on AWS.